 Topgolf Nashville is a new take on the driving range.
 It has over 100 climate controlled hitting bays where you can practice you game or just have some fun with friends.
 It also boasts a concert venue holding up to 600 guests, full-service restaurant & bars, private event spaces & meeting rooms, a sweet VIP deck with private balcony & bar, a rooftop terrace with skyline views, over 200 HDTVs, and free wi-fi.

 16) Cummins Falls State Park

-Voted on of the top 10 swimming hole sin the US by travel and Leisure Magazine, Cummins falls in Cookeville is one of the best ways to stay cool on a summer afternoon.
+A short drive from Nashville and voted one of the top 10 swimming hole sin the US by Travel and Leisure Magazine, Cummins Falls in Cookeville is one of the best ways to stay cool on a summer afternoon.
 The swimming hole is filled by a 75 foot waterfall, and the water is nice and chilly.
 It can get a little crowded, so get there early!

 18) Puckett’s Grocery

 Smoked Chicken, Redneck Burritos, and Skillet Mac & Cheese?
 Awww Yeah!
 Puckett’s has that.
 With multiple locations including Nashville, Franklin, Murfreesboro, Columbia, and Chattanooga Puckett’s makes it easy to get in for some of their good grub.
 Is breakfast more your speed?
 They have that too.